 I am a financial economist with research interests in the fields of behavioral and experimental finance, experimental economics and scientific methodology.

-I am currently associate professor of finance at the University of Graz and lecturer at the University of Innsbruck and at Management Center Innsbruck.
+I am currently associate professor of finance and head of the Institute of Banking and Finance at the University of Graz as well as lecturer at the University of Innsbruck and at Management Center Innsbruck.
 I am also editor-in-chief of the Journal of Behavioral and Experimental Finance (IF 8.222), managing director of the Society for Experimental Finance, coordinator of the Finance Research Platform Graz, and scientific director of the Max Jung Lab Graz.

 Institute of Banking and FinanceUniversity of GrazUniversitaetsstrasse 15/F28010 GrazAustria